Boundary pairs associated with quadratic forms: Boundary pairs associated with quadratic forms

-If $\mu(Y)>0$, then the boundary space is \emph{large}, and we may take as measure $\nu$ the measure induced by $X$ (i.e., $\nu(B):=\mu(B)$ for measurable sets $B \subset Y$).
-Here, in this article, we mostly are interested in the case when $\mu(Y)=0$, i.e., $\nu$ is supported on a set of $\mu$-measure $0$ only.
-This leads to a boundary map for which $\ker \Gamma$ is dense in $\HS=\Lsqr{X,\mu}$, i.e., to a \emph{small} boundary space. \end{example}
+If $\mu(Y)>0$, then $(\Gamma,\HSaux)$ is a \emph{generalised} boundary pair, and we may choose as measure $\nu$ the measure induced by $X$ (i.e., $\nu(B):=\mu(B)$ for measurable sets $B \subset Y$).
+In this article, we mostly are interested in the case when $\mu(Y)=0$, i.e., when $\nu$ is supported on a set of $\mu$-measure $0$ only.
+This leads to a boundary map for which $\ker \Gamma$ is dense in $\HS=\Lsqr{X,\mu}$, i.e., to an \emph{ordinary} boundary pair. \end{example}

 \begin{definition} Let $\LS^1$ be the orthogonal complement of $\ker \Gamma$ in $\HS^1$.
 We call the inverse

 of the bijective map $\map \Gamma {\LS^1}{\HSaux^{1/2}:=\ran \Gamma}$ the \emph{(weak) Dirichlet solution map} (at the point $z=-1$). \end{definition}